lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 }
 ```

-The first thing that we do is create a new VBO and create a new FloatBuffer to store the data on it.
+The first thing that we do is create a new VBO and create a new ```FloatBuffer``` to store the data on it.
 The size of that buffer is measured in floats, so it will be equal to the number of instances multipled by the size in floats of a 4x4 matrix, which is equal to 16.

 Once the VBO has been bind.
 We start defining the attributes for it.
 You can see that this is done in a for loop that iterates four times.
 Each turn of the loop defines one vector the matrix.
 Why not simply defining a single attribute for the whole matrix ?
 The reason for that is that a vertex attribute cannot contain more than four floats.
 Thus, we need to split the matrix definition.
-Let’s refresh the parameters of the glVertexAttribPointer:
+Let’s refresh the parameters of the ```glVertexAttribPointer```:

 * Index: The index of the element to be defined.